 Burning Man is a huge event thrown in the desert of Nevada every year that celebrates creativity, the arts and the human spirit.
 It's a now-famous gathering that takes place in one of the driest and hottest parts of the United States that draws in tens of thousands of people who have to pack in and pack out everything required to sustain a week of living, creating and exploring.

-Burning Man is far from green -- all those tens of thousands of people drive and/or fly in from all over the world and use up a lot of energy and resources to have, what is at the basest level, a week-long party.
+Burning Man is far from green — all those tens of thousands of people drive and/or fly in from all over the world and use up a lot of energy and resources for what is, at the basest level, a week-long party.